redislabs-training/redisai-node-example/README.md

 ## Installation

-Make sure you have Node installed and then clone this repo.
+1. First and foremost, you need to have Redis and RedisAI installed.
+You can build this all from source, but I find it a lot easier to just use Docker.
+In the root of this project, I have a `start-redis.sh` file.
+It will download the needed image, make sure RedisAI is configured, and have you up and running in a jiffy (or is that giphy).

+    $ ./start-redis.sh

+2. Also, make sure you have Node installed.
+I like to use Node Version Manager but do it how you like.

+3. Clone this repo.

     $ git clone git@github.com:guyroyse/redisai-node-example.git

-Once you do, just `npm install` from the root of the repo.
-Everything you need to run the example is in the repo, including some images.
+4. Install all of the dependencies.

+    $ npm install

+5. There is no step, five.
+You're all set!

 ## Usage

-This is a simple CLI tool and there are already some images to play with in the `img` folder.
+This is a simple example that uses the CLI.
+Everythign you need should be included in the repo.
+The model is in the `model` folder.
+There are even some images to play with in the `img` folder.

-To classify an images, just run:
+To user the tool to classify an images, just run:

     $ npm start img/panda.jpg

 It'll return the top 5 most likely classes for the images, including their scores:

-    Setting the model to mobilenet
-    Reading and resizing img/panda.jpg
-    Normalizing image data
-    Setting input tensor of shape [ 1, 224, 224, 3 ]
-    Running model
-    Reading output tensor of shape [ 1, 1001 ]
-    Decoding results
     ┌─────────┬──────────────────────────────────┬───────────────────────┐
     │ (index) │              label               │         score         │
     ├─────────┼──────────────────────────────────┼───────────────────────┤